Suor/django-cacheops/README.rst

    You can revert queryset to cloning state using ``.cloning()`` call.

+   Note that this is a micro-optimization technique.
+Using it is desirable in most hot places, but not everywhere.

 3. More to 2, there is a `bug in django 1.4- <https://code.djangoproject.com/ticket/16759>`_,
-   which sometimes make queryset cloning very slow.
+   which sometimes makes queryset cloning very slow.
 You can use any patch from this ticket to fix it.

 4. Use template fragment caching when possible, it's way more fast because you don't need to generate anything.
 Also pickling/unpickling a string is much faster than list of model instances.